Dolphin-class submarine: Additional procurement

 In late 2016 reports emerged of negotiations for the purchase of three additional ThyssenKrupp built submarines.
 The former Defense Minister Moshe Ya’alon, who opposed the acquisition during his tenure, called for the Attorney General Avichai Mandelblit to investigate the negotiations which included Prime Minister Benjamin Netanyahu's personal attorney David Shimron for work while on retainer to the offices of Miki Ganor which represents ThyssenKrupp in Israel.
 On 23 November 2016 Mandelblit decided to ask the state prosecutor to move forward with an investigation into the case.
 In July 2021 with the newly formed government in power and the Netanyahu-led government out of power MK Gantz the new Defense Minister as well as MK Sa'ar began an official process into initiating a state investigation into the case 3000 submarine procurement case saying "An official inquiry committee that will investigate all aspects of the affair is the need of the hour".
 However, the government's submarine procurement investigation was delayed as the ThyssenKrupp negotiations for the purchase of new submarines with additional capabilities was ongoing and likely to cost €2.4B.

 In October 2017, Israel and Germany confirmed that they finalised a memorandum of understanding covering the Israeli Navy's purchase of three more Dolphin-class submarines to be delivered starting in 2027.
-The deal was formally signed in January 2022 with the then envisaged delivery of the first boat occurring within nine years.
-These boats would replace the first three of the class which by then would be about 30 years old.
+Later dubbed the Dakar class, the deal was formally signed in January 2022, with the then envisaged delivery of the first boat occurring within nine years.
+These boats would replace the first three Dolphin-I class submarines which by then would be about 30 years old.
 Germany would provide industrial subsidies to German companies building and outfitting the submarines covering a third of purchase costs.